Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

 \subsubsection{External Validity}

 Our results may not generalize to other LLM agent assistants, proprietary software projects, and programming languages beyond the three dominant ones in our dataset (JavaScript, TypeScript, Python)---adoption patterns and impacts may differ substantially in these contexts.
 Importantly, our study period coincides with rapid evolution in LLM capabilities, agent tooling, and developer adoption patterns.
 Results observed may not persist as LLM agent assistants mature and developer workflows adapt.
-We encourage future investigations and continuous monitoring of state-of-the-art LLM coding tools as they roll out.
+We encourage future replications and additional investigations of state-of-the-art LLM coding tools as they roll out.